 There are various types of filters that can be used within a fluorescence spectroscopy instrument, and here we’ll outline a few of them.

 An interference filter reflects a certain wavelength range and transmits another, with virtually no absorption.
 In a fluorescence spectroscopy instrument, these filters work as a wavelength selector, by reflecting the undesired wavelengths.
-These filters come in many forms, including bandpass.
+These filters come in many forms, including bandpass filters.

 Bandpass filters work by allowing certain wavelengths to pass through and blocking any wavelength outside of that range.